apitable/apitable-i18n/README.md

 # apitable-i18n-generator

-APITable i18n Generator is a a simple / easy-to-use / lightweight internationalization tool.
+`APITable i18n` is a a simple / easy-to-use / lightweight internationalization tool.

 It provides: